The Model

 Charged with his mother’s encouragement and tuition & housing support from MAD, RK took a year to prepare and re-attempt the entrance exams.
 This time, he scored 406/720 and was successfully placed at the Cuddalore Government Medical College.
 Since then, RK has successfully finished his first year of medical school and is well on his way to becoming a doctor!

-the top 20% of the sector globally.
+Our impact is benchmarked at the top 20% of the sector globally.

 An Impact performance evaluation funded by Omidyar in 2021 compared MAD’s beneficiary performance with over 180,000+ beneficiaries across 60+ countries.
 MAD’s depth of impact was benchmarked top 20% with one of the highest Net Promoter Scores recorded.
 Reported outcomes being: Access to formal education, Improvement performance in studies, and Received employment opportunities.